Bootstrap

 “This sounds like the Gnostics escaping the physical into the spiritual.”

-It’s the opposite.
+It’s the opposite, and I addressed it directly in “Not Gnosticism.”
 The Gnostics said matter is evil and the body is a prison.
 The framework says matter gets upgraded.
 The rendering improves.
-Jesus ate fish after the resurrection.
-The higher resolution is more embodied, not less.
+The body gains, it doesn’t lose.
 The Gnostic wants to escape the body.
 The Christian gets a better body.
-The caterpillar doesn’t escape the cocoon into nothingness.
-The caterpillar becomes the butterfly.
-Same creature.
-More alive.

-“If the ‘miraculous’ properties are just the removal of constraints, are miracles during Jesus’ earthly ministry the same thing?”
+“If the ‘miraculous’ properties are just removed constraints, Jesus’ earthly miracles are the same kind of thing — which trivializes them.”

 Yes.
 Every miracle Jesus performed was a preview of the higher resolution rendering.
 Walking on water — gravity constraints removed.
 Healing the sick — corruption constraints removed.
 Raising the dead — mortality constraints removed.
 The miracles weren’t additions to the system.
 They were glimpses of what the system looks like without the constraints.
 The Author briefly ran the rendering engine at a higher resolution, inside the low-resolution world, to show what the final product will be.
 Every miracle is a trailer for the resurrection.

 You can imagine.
 But your imagination runs on old firmware.
-“Eye hath not seen, nor ear heard, neither have entered into the heart of man” (1 Corinthians 2:9).
 The experiential content of the higher resolution rendering exceeds what the current firmware can process.
 It’s like asking a character in a two-dimensional drawing to imagine three dimensions.
 The character can gesture at it.
 The character can use metaphors.
 But the character cannot experience it from inside the drawing.
 The upgrade has to happen before the experience is available.
 And it will.
 The Author has already written the page where the rendering changes.
 We just haven’t turned to it yet.

 Download the Full Book